seanthegeek/yaramail/_sources/phishing.md.txt

 against new samples and regressions with existing samples.

 Production material should be kept in the `master` branch.
-Any development should be done in a developer's fork of the repository.
-New samples for testing must always be added when adjusting automations for new content.
+Any development should be done in a rule developer's fork of the repository.
+New samples for testing must always be added when adjusting for new content.
 Each commit should trigger automated testing of the changes.
-The developer is ready, they create a Pull Request, and a project maintainer reviews the proposed changes before squashing and merging commits into the upstream `master` branch.
+Whe the rule  developer is ready to submit their changes for review, they create a Pull Request, and a project maintainer reviews the proposed  changes before squashing and merging commits into the upstream `master` branch.

 ```{tip}
 Use the [include][include] directive in the YARA rule files that you pass to